RanitManik/CHAT/README.md

 ### Features

 - **React**: A powerful JavaScript library for building user interfaces.
-- **Vite**: A next-generation frontend tooling.
-It's fast and efficient, perfect for modern web development.
+- **FirebaseContext**: A comprehensive app development platform for managing databases, authentication, and hosting.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
-- **TypeScript**: A superset of JavaScript that adds static types to the language.
+- **Shadcn/UI**: A UI component library for building beautiful interfaces.
+- **JavaScript**: The programming language that powers the web.
 - **PostCSS**: A tool for transforming CSS with JavaScript plugins.
 - **ESLint**: Code linting to maintain consistent code quality.
 - **Prettier**: Code formatting to ensure a consistent code style.